- What is Enhanced Oil Recovery (EOR)?

 Most high-temperature solar thermal collectors were designed for electricity generation, not industrial use.
 These older designs can be scaled down and adapted to produce high-temperature steam for EOR, but they are fragile, expensive to install and maintain, and require very large amounts of land—none of which is effective for oilfield deployment.

-GlassPoint’s Enclosed Trough is the only solar technology designed specifically for harsh oilfield environments, and is the only solar solution to deliver steam at costs competitive with natural gas.
-GlassPoint’s Enclosed Trough is the only solar technology with long-term proven automatic washing, including wash water recapture and recycling.
+GlassPoint’s enclosed trough technology is the only solar thermal solution designed specifically for harsh oilfield environments, and is the only technology to deliver steam at costs competitive with natural gas.
+GlassPoint’s enclosed trough is also the only solar technology with long-term proven automatic washing, including wash water recapture and recycling.